Sony Xperia Z

-The Sony Xperia Z is a 2013 Android smartphone.
-It was announced by Sony at CES 2013 and was released on 9 February 2013 in Japan and 1 March 2013 in Singapore and the UK.
+The Sony Xperia Z is an Android-based smartphone by Sony.
+Announced at CES 2013 the phone was officially released on 9 February 2013 in Japan and 1 March 2013 in Singapore and the UK.
+It was released in the U.S months later.
 The Xperia Z was initially shipped with the Android 4.1.2 (Jelly Bean) operating system.
-The smartphone has Ingress Protection Ratings of IP55 and IP57, making it dust protected, low-pressure water jet protected, and waterproof, which allows for immersion under 1 meter of water for up to 30 minutes.
-It also contains a 13.1 MP Exmor RS camera sensor as well as a TFT 1920x1080 display with 441 PPI.
+The smartphone has Ingress Protection Ratings of IP55 and IP57.
+It also contains a 13.1 MP Exmor RS camera sensor, and the screen of the phone consists of a TFT 1920x1080 display, with 441 ppi.
+It would be the first smartphone in the Sony Xperia Z series, continuing all the way up to the Xperia Z5.

 Alongside the Xperia Z, Sony unveiled a variant called the Sony Xperia ZL, which uses the same hardware as the Xperia Z, but sacrifices water resistance for a smaller frame, a physical camera button and an infrared blaster.

 In June 2013, Sony unveiled a phablet version of the Xperia Z called the Sony Xperia Z Ultra.

 Its successor, the Sony Xperia Z1, was released on 20 September 2013.

 Design

-The Xperia Z is a rectangular slab that marks a departure from Sony's 2012 design.
-The design is "Omni-Balance", which is focused on creating balance and symmetry in all directions, according to Sony.
+The body of the Xperia Z is a rectangular slab compared to Sony's more curved Xperia T and Xperia Arc S. This design is called "OmniBalance", which "is focused on creating balance and symmetry in all directions", according to Sony.
 The Xperia Z has subtly rounded edges and reflective surfaces on all sides, which are held together by a skeleton frame made from glass fiber polyamide.
-The aluminum power button is placed on the right-hand side of the device, which is said to make one-handed operation easier.
+The aluminum power button is placed on the right-hand side of the device, which is said to make one-handed operation of the phone easier.

 Hardware

-Dimensions, design and battery
+Dimensions, design, and battery

-The phone's dimensions are stated to be 139 x 71 x 7.9 mm and its weight is 146 grams (including the battery).
-It comes with a non-user-replaceable lithium-ion battery, rated at 2330 mAh.
+The phone's dimensions are stated to be 139 x 71 x 7.9 mm, and its weight is 146 grams (including the battery).
+It has a non-user-replaceable lithium-ion battery, rated at 2330 mAh.

 The phone is covered on the front and back by tempered glass, where the front is Dragontrail Glass from Asahi Glass Company resin-bonded to the LCD, and the back is Corning Gorilla Glass.